Welcome to your ultimate Nepal travel guide, designed to make your Nepal holiday an unforgettable experience.

 Pokhara is a charming city famous for its natural beauty, adventure sports, and relaxed vibe.

-Sarangkot: A popular viewpoint to see sunrise over the Annapurna Range.
+Sarangkot: A popular viewpoint to see sunrise over the Himalayas – the Annapurna Range.
+Consider taking a 3-hour private Sarangkot sunrise tour – from only $10 per person!!

-World Peace Pagoda: A Buddhist stupa offering panoramic views of the lake and mountains.
+World Peace Pagoda: A Buddhist stupa offering panoramic views of Phewa lake and surrounding mountains.
+Basically, everywhere in Pokhara offers spectacular views!

 Make sure to check out our Pokhara travel guide for all our top tips and hidden gems to experience in this stunning part of Nepal.

-The Annapurna circuit is as known as the “Teahouse trek” as it provides opportunities to explore traditional villages such as:
+The Annapurna Base Camp trek (ABC) is also known as the “Teahouse trek” as it provides opportunities to explore traditional villages such as:

 Check out our socials to see how we got on: